What is pharmacogenomics?

-Pharmacogenomics aims to provide an understanding of how a patient’s whole genome influences their individual response to therapeutics.
+Pharmacogenomics is the study of how a patient’s whole genome influences their individual response to therapeutics.
 This field of research combines knowledge from the fields of:

-The interest in pharmacogenomics, pharmacogenetics, and personalised medicine has arisen because of a recent statistic that only about half of the patients given recommended standard doses of many medications will receive the desired therapeutic benefit .
-Some of this variation in response to medications is attributed to genetic differences in the mechanisms responsible for the pharmacokinetics and pharmacodynamics .
+The interest in pharmacogenomics, pharmacogenetics, and personalised medicine has arisen because of the finding that only about half of the patients given recommended standard doses of many medications will receive the desired therapeutic benefit .
+Some of this variation in response to medications is attributed to genetic differences in the mechanisms responsible for the pharmacokinetics .

-This variation in the nuclear base sequence of genes (the alleles) can alter the action and efficiency of the CYP450 enzymes.
+This variation in the nucleic acid base sequence of genes (the alleles) can alter the action and efficiency of the CYP450 enzymes.

 Some medications are prodrugs; their active form is the metabolite of the administered compound.
 In this case: